Alcohol Rehab in Lexington, KY

 Begin Alcohol Rehab in Lexington, KY

 Alcoholism can cause several problems in a person’s life.
 This disease can also lead to long-term mental and physical health issues.
-Alcohol symptoms can worsen with combined with drugs like cocaine or Xanax.
+Alcohol symptoms can worsen when combined with drugs like cocaine or Xanax.
 Fortunately, treatment for alcohol addiction can reduce the risk of relapse and help clients find a pathway to recovery.
-Lexington Addiction Center is here to help those struggling with alcohol addiction as well as any co-occurring mental health disorders.
-Contact us today to learn more about recovery and alcohol rehab.
+At Lexington Addiction Center, our team is here to help those struggling with alcohol addiction and any co-occurring mental health disorders.

 Contact Us